edhyah/policygradients/README.md

 ## Installation

 Code was only tested on Python 3.8.
+For other versions, you may have to play around with dependencies a bit.

 First, create a virtual environment:
 ```
 cd /path/to/policygradients
-python -m venv venv
+python3 -m venv venv
 source venv/bin/activate
 ```